 How the World Series is More than Baseball

 As the game continued, we felt a rollercoaster of emotions.
 My dad leaned down to the Cubs fan in front of us to tell him, congrats, they may finally get their win.
-The man responded with saying “It’s not over, you don’t wait over 100 years and assume anything.”
-That inning, we hit the homerun that lit the city on fire!
-My tickets looked down 3rd base line and as I saw the ball rise and carry and float over the outfield fence, I felt an excitement that I had never felt.
-I clenched my sister’s arm, I pounded on my dad’s shoulder and yelled at that ball to get out!
+The man responded by saying “It’s not over, you don’t wait over 100 years and assume anything.”
+That inning, we hit the home run that lit the city on fire!
+My tickets looked down 3rd baseline and as I saw the ball rise and carry and float over the outfield fence, I felt an excitement that I had never felt.
+I clenched my sister’s arm, pounded on my dad’s shoulder, and yelled at that ball to get out!
 It was the slow-motion movie moment I had hoped for.

 So, to begin my Thankful Thursday (posting late due to Migraine) is the World Series!!!!!
 It was SO much more than baseball.